Vis-halG/Frontend-Interview/README.md

 ***

 ###   2.HTML:- What are tags and attributes in HTML?
-Tags are the primary component of the HTML that defines how the content will be structured/ formatted, whereas Attributes are used along with the HTML tags to define the characteristics of the element.
+Tags are the primary component of the HTML that defines how the content will be structured/ formatted, and Attributes are used along with the HTML tags to define the characteristics of the element.
 For example, <p align=” center”> Interview questions **`</p>`**.
 ***

 ###  3.HTML:- What are void elements in HTML?